SimenHolmestad/CameraHub/readme.md

 Returns the url of the last image captured to `<album_name>`.
 If `<album_name>` does not exist, the error `"No album with the name <album_name> exists"` will be returned.
 If the album is empty, the error `"album is empty"` is returned.

 # Camera modules
 The camera module is the part of the system which handles image capturing.
 If CameraHub is to function with another type of camera, a new camera module has to be made.
+Which camera module to use has to be specified when starting the app, where the different module names available are:

+- `dummmy` (default)
+- `rpicam`
+- `dslr_jpg`
+- `dslr_raw`
+- `dslr_raw_transfer`

-It is possible to test a camera module by running
+It is possible to test a camera module without running the app by doing:
 ```
 python3 test_camera_module.py <name_of_module>
 ```
-Where `<name_of_module` can be one of the following:
-- `dummmy_module`
-- `rpicam_module`

-This will create a folder named `test_albums` which will contain the image files created.
+Doing this will create a folder named `test_albums` which will contain the image files created.

 The current camera modules are:
 ## The dummy camera module